damienstanton/dotfiles/README.md

-Safe space for my zsh, tmux and neovim config.
-VSCode has its own synchronization method using Gist.
+Safe space for my zsh and vim (8.1) config.

 Script to sync things up
 ```sh